ArkScript-lang/Ark/README.md

 * Ark is a scripting language: it's very easy to embed it in your application.
 The FFI is quite easy to understand, so adding your own functions to the virtual machine is effortless
 * Ark can run everywhere: it produces a bytecode which is run by its virtual machine, like Java but without the `OutOfMemoryException`
 * Ark is a functional language: every parameters are by passed by value, everything is immutable unless you use `mut` to define a mutable variable
-* Ark can handle object oriented programming in a very elegant way with its closures and explicit captures (see example below)
+* Ark can handle object oriented programming in a very elegant way with its closures and explicit captures (see examples/church-encoding)
 * Ark is promoting functionalities before performances: expressiveness often brings more productivity, but performances aren't bad at all
 * Ark handles first class objects, thus it has higher-order functions
 * Ark is easy to compile: it takes less than 200ms to compile and check a complex code with a lot of branches and sub-branches of 200 lines.